 greenbutterfly - stock.adobe.com

-IOWN: putting vision into reality
+IOWN: Putting vision into reality

-Continuing our look at the work of the IOWN project, we find out what use cases the infrastructure will support, as well as the application of IOWN technologies
+Continuing our look at the work of the Innovative Optical and Wireless Network project, we find out what use cases the infrastructure will support and look at the application of IOWN technologies

-The overarching emphasis for IOWN is to address a world that is moving quickly to optics – or, as Lieven Levrau, senior director for the strategy optical networking business unit at Nokia, and IOWN Global Forum technology steering committee vice-chair, says, a world that is moving to “replacing electrons with protons”.
+The overarching emphasis for IOWN is to address a world that is moving quickly to optics – or, as Lieven Levrau, senior director for the strategy optical networking business unit at Nokia and IOWN Global Forum technology steering committee vice-chair, says, a world that is moving to “replacing electrons with protons”.

-Outlining what this means in practice, Levrau says that the fundamental IOWN objective is to bring optics closer to the end user.
+Outlining what this means in practice, Levrau says the fundamental IOWN objective is to bring optics closer to the user.
 Optics has a scale that is “much more attractive” than electronics, and it has a better energy efficiency.

 Looking at the aim of replacing electrons with protons, Levrau says: “We know that electronics have some scaling problems when you go lower in nanometres, but you’re always going to have interference to manage.
 You don’t really have that with [optics], which make for the fundamentals of quantum computing, where we’re going away from ones and zeros to state probability.”